abenevaut/docker-kata/006-create-web-api/README.md

 # Host a .Net app with Docker

-This exercise is designed to create our first Dockerfile and then our first image to run an existing  Visual Studio dotnet app as a service accessible from the host.
+This exercise is designed to help you create your first Dockerfile and image to run an existing Visual Studio .NET app as a service accessible from the host.

 ## Subject